arthexis/sigils/README.rst

     @register.simple_tag
     def resolve(text, **context):
-        return sigils.resolve(text, **context)
+        return sigils.resolve(text, context)

-In your app.py file add the following to add a model to context (rename MyModel to the name of your model class):
+In *app.py* add the following to register a model in the global context (rename MyModel to the name of your model class):

 .. code-block:: python